LattePandaTeam/Docs/content/3rd_delta_edition/touch_and_display.md

 	4. Connect the USB Type C PD power adapter to the USB Type C HUB.

 * Some displays have a USB Type C port supporting PD protocol and USB.
-So only a USB Type C cable is enough.
+So a single USB Type C cable is enough.
 Please follow these steps:

 	1. Connect the USB Type C cable to the USB Type C port of LattePanda.